Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

     7. Save the pipeline (don't run it yet)
     8. Rename the pipeline to `platform-connectivity-hub-nva-ci`

-5. If using Fortinet Firewalls, configure Pipeline permissions for the secrets.
+1. If using Fortigate Firewalls, configure Pipeline permissions for the secrets.

     * In Azure DevOps, go to Pipelines -> Library
     * Select variable group previously created (i.e. "firewall-secrets")